 Texas State University’s interior design program is one of the most well-rounded in the state.
 It incorporates design theory, architecture, technology, liberal arts, graphic communication, and art history.
 Also, it’s important to note that the Council of Interior Design Accreditation accredits the program.

 Students will explore many interior design concepts such as business practices, accessibility, concept development, constructions, and materials.
 Also, you will be required to pass the National Council for Interior Design Qualification exam to register as a designer post-graduation.
-Like many other degree programs, this field is highly competitive and requires students to complete a Proficiency Review after 18 credit hours.
+Like many other fine art degree programs, this field is highly competitive and requires students to complete a Proficiency Review after 18 credit hours.

 With your studies, you’ll participate in an assortment of courses that give you the fundamentals for a successful career.
 A few of the most common course offerings for interior design students include: